 | Best for | Production builds, Docker images | Development, mounted volumes |

 For most production deployments embed_schema! is the right choice.
-For local development or environments that mount schema as a volume, run_sync_embedded with files loaded at runtime is more convenient.
+For local development or environments that mount schema as a volume, building an EmbeddedSchemaFile slice at runtime and passing it to Sync::embedded is more convenient.